JHU-PL-Lab/www-fpse/logistics.md

 ### Courselore Q&A board

-We will be using the [Courselore Q&A board](https://courselore.org/courses/0644001341) for online discussions.
-A registration link will be emailed so you can sign up, and it will also be posted as an announcement on Canvas.
+We will be using the [Courselore Q&A board](https://courselore.org/courses/1191913911) for online discussions.
+A registration link will be emailed if you are either registered or on the wait list, and the link will also be posted as an announcement on Canvas if you signed up late and missed the email.
 All information not on this website, such as locations of Panopto recordings, office hours, etc will be posted on Courselore.

 Note we are not using Canvas for anything so don't try accessing things like Gradescope or Panopto from within there as it probably won't work.